A Piece of Bone Came Out with My Extracted Tooth: Should I be Concerned?

 What does it look like?

-It presents as a piece of broken bone, or a fragment attached to the roots when the tooth is removed.
+It presents as a piece of broken bone, or a fragment attached to the roots when the tooth is removed (as shown in the picture below).
+This usually isn’t a big problem, and the area should heal just fine (with proper care).

 What may Cause the Bone to Come Out During the Extraction Procedure?

-The dentist applies rotary and back-and-forth movements to the tooth.
-When these forces exceed the bone's strength and resistance, a fracture may result.
-The risk is even higher if the bone is already weakened, such as in cases of infection or cysts.
+The dentist uses gentle back-and-forth and rotating movements to loosen the tooth.
+But if these forces are too much for the bone to handle, a fracture can result.
+This is especially true if the bone is already weakened by conditions like infection or cysts.

 The procedure was challenging: